-The Directors of the Company have pleasure in submitting their annual report together with the audited financial statements for the year ended 31 December 2021.
+The Directors of the Company submit their annual report together with the audited financial statements for the year ended 31 December 2022.

 PRINCIPAL ACTIVITIES

 The Company is incorporated in Bermuda under the Bermuda Companies Act 1981 with limited liability.
 The principal activity of the Company is investment holding.